trailblazing/tute/README.md

 	\#endif // _CLIPBBRANCH_H_
 ```
 * Always use the classes, and classes instead of Qt's containers and containers STL;
-* The program is designed as a cross-platform MyTetra Qt-only application.
-MyTetra program should not depend on third-party libraries that are not part of Qt.
+* The program is designed as a cross-platform Qt-only application.
+Program should not depend on third-party libraries that are not part of Qt.
 If you need to use a third-party library of its source code to the project.

 Branches at GIT
 _______________________________________________________________________